Helen Andelin: Later life

-Andelin began her online presence in 1998.
-It appeared that the death of her husband in 1999 took a significant emotional toll on her, causing a conspicuous absence from interaction with the public.
-However, she returned to the world of Fascinating Womanhood about a year later, convinced of the necessity of her message.

 In 2006, the Helen B. Andelin Papers were donated to the University of Utah, where they remain housed in the Marriott Library Special Collections.

 Andelin died at her daughter Virginia Leavitt's home on June 7, 2009, in Pierce City, Missouri.
 She was survived by eight children.

 Fascinating Womanhood is now led by Helen Andelin's daughter, Dixie Andelin Forsyth.
 Dixie has written a sequel to her mother's book Fascinating Womanhood for the Timeless Woman, released in 2018.
 In addition, she has updated her mother's original books, as per her request before her death, with Vintage editions of each.
-Fascinating Womanhood continues today with an active presence on Facebook, YouTube, Instagram, and Twitter.
-The legacy of "home first" continues.